CPAForgeThe tools desk

 What we left off#

-We looked at the Anker USB-C hub (13-in-1) — good hub but priced near a real dock; the Plugable USB 3.0 hub with 7 ports — reliable but no power adapter at that price; and several unbranded hubs on Amazon at under $8.
+We looked at the Anker USB-C hub (13-in-1) — good hub but priced near a real dock; the Plugable USB 3.0 hub with 7 ports — reliable but no power adapter at that price; and several unbranded hubs on Amazon at rock-bottom prices.
 The unbranded units had intermittent detection issues on macOS across multiple reviewer reports.
 Cable Matters also makes a solid 7-port USB-A hub that missed only because the Sabrent is cheaper and the Anker has more ports.

 Pairing your hub with the right dock#